 Dodie Crawford began serving on the Connecticut College Board of Trustees in 2018.

-She began her career in advertising at Ketchum Communications in San Francisco and worked for Clorox in brand management and for Webvan and eBay in marketing, data management, merchandising, and operations.
-As an independent consultant, Dodie has led marketing, strategy, and global crowd-sourced innovation consulting projects for a wide range of businesses.
+Crawford began her career in advertising at Ketchum Communications in San Francisco.
+She earned an M.B.A. in marketing, strategy, and organizational behavior from Northwestern University Kellogg School of Management.
+Crawford worked for Clorox in brand management and for Webvan and eBay in marketing, data management, merchandising, and operations.
+As an independent consultant, Crawford has led marketing, strategy, and global crowd-sourced innovation consulting projects for a wide range of businesses.

-Crawford served on the Board of Trustees of the Drew School, a college preparatory high school in San Francisco and was the founding President of National Charity League, Inc., Golden Gate Chapter from 2016 to 2018.
+Crawford served on the Board of Trustees of the Drew School, a college preparatory high school in San Francisco where she was on the Executive Board as Treasures and Chair of the Finance Committee.
+She was the founding President of the National Charity League, Inc., Golden Gate Chapter from 2016 to 2018.

-Her double major in art history and economics has allowed her to develop an appreciation for the extraordinary voice and beauty of art from diverse cultures, while building a foundation and understanding of the economic frameworks underlying the development, growth, and fluctuations of the world and local economies.
-While at Conn, Crawford served as an admission tour guide, was the Student Activities Council representative her senior year, and was a member of President Gaudiani’s Five-Year Strategic Plan Finance Committee.
-After graduating, she served as an admission alumni interviewer, member of the Alumni Association Board of Directors, and the CC San Francisco Bay Area Core Group.
+Her double major in art history and economics has allowed her to develop an appreciation for the extraordinary voice and beauty of art from diverse cultures while building a foundation and understanding of the economic frameworks underlying the development, growth, and fluctuations of the world and local economies.
+While at Conn, Crawford served as a student advisor, as an admission tour guide, was the Student Activities Council representative her senior year, and was a member of President Gaudiani's Five-Year Strategic Plan Finance Committee.
+After graduating, she served as an admission alumni interviewer, as a member of the Alumni Association Board of Directors, and as a member of the CC San Francisco Bay Area Core Group.

 Lawrence (Nat) B. Damon III '93